77artur77/InvestmentWallet/README.md

-The project is called InvesttmentWallet.
+The project is called InvestmentWallet.
 I connected with the APi of the Huobi exchange.
 At the current stage of development, Huobi Client is made, which, among others, downloads the current state of the wallet, available funds.
-Account Stories.
+Account history.

 https://huobiapi.github.io/docs/#change-log